BIOL 113 — Evolution and Diversity (4)

 This course focuses on the cellular and molecular mechanisms of neurological and neuropsychiatric conditions.
 This course will explore how alterations in neuronal signaling, neuroanatomy, cell biology, and molecular mechanisms of normal brain function lead to diseases such as Alzheimer's, Parkinson's, Stroke, Post-traumatic stress disorder, Multiple Sclerosis, Schizophrenia, Depression, and Anxiety.
 This course will also explore how exercise can promote changes in the brain leading to improved neuronal functioning and decreased symptoms of disease.
-This is an integrated lecture/laboratory experience where we will explore in vitro models of neurodegenerative diseases, and treatment strategies for these diseases.
-Techniques learned in this course will include tissue culture of primary neurons and neuronal cell lines, developing in vitro models of disease, cell death and protection assays, molecular techniques in protein biology, and microscopy.
+This is an integrated lecture/laboratory experience where we will explore in vitro models of neurological diseases and treatment strategies for these diseases.
+This course will include developing in vitro models of disease, cell death and protection assays, regenerative medicine, molecular techniques in protein biology, and microscopy.
 Prerequisites: BIOL 210 and 213.
 NEUR 211 recommended.
 3 lecture and 3 laboratory hours.

 BIOL 490 — Biological Research I (4)

 This independent research course is designed for students to implement the research project developed in the Junior Seminar (370).
 The student works in the research laboratory of a faculty member conducting original and independent scientific research.
 The culmination of the course is a written and poster presentation of a scientific report.
 Prerequisite: BIOL 370.

 BIOL 491 — Biological Research II (2, 3 or 4)

 For students who want to continue original, independent research.
 Prerequisite: BIOL 490.
 Variable credit; time and credit established by contract between instructor and student.

 BIOL 499 — Biology Internship